-I never wanted to go to Gardaland but my son kept insisting and off we went.
-I loved the place – they had to drag me away.
-Now we visit all the time and on this page I share some of the "secrets" of the park.
+I never wanted to go to Gardaland, but my son kept insisting, and off we went.
+I loved the place; they had to drag me away.
+Now we visit all the time, and I'm excited to share some of the "secrets" of the park with you too.

 This is Italy’s biggest theme park and one of the biggest and best in Europe.
 It is where the young and young at heart from all over Italy come to play!

-It will take you at least two days to see everything but in July and August, with the long queues, you might even need another day.
+It will take you at least two days to see everything, but in July and August, with the long lines, you might even need another day.

 Try to avoid these months if possible.
-The queues are long and the heat and humidity can be oppressive.
+The lines are long, and the heat and humidity can be oppressive.

-In July and August gates normally open at 9am or 9.30am, although it does vary a little.
-Best is to check on the the official Gardaland site before you go.
+In July and August, gates normally open at 9 a.m. or 9.30 a.m., although it does vary a little.
+The best is to check on the the official Gardaland site before you go.
 Plan on getting there an hour before official opening time.

 Gardaland has its own hotel, the Gardaland Resort Hotel, which allows a "total immersion" theme park holiday.

-If you would like a just as good, and cheaper alternative, then my suggestion would be the Parc Hotel (click here for more), a family style resort hotel that is very near to Gardaland.
+If you would like a just as good, and cheaper alternative, then my suggestion would be the Parc Hotel (click here for more), a family-style resort hotel that is very near Gardaland.

-The ones I liked most were the more tranquil ones like the ride through the pirates cave (Corsari) and the San Andreas 4D Experience my best ride though is Fuga da Atlantide (Escape from Atlantis) which absolutely amazed me.
+The ones I liked most were the more tranquil ones, like Corsari (pirates cave) and the 4D Experience.
+My favorite ride, though, is Fuga da Atlantide (Escape from Atlantis), which absolutely amazed me.

-For thrill seekers there are plenty of heart stopping rides.
-I quite enjoyed the water ones like Jungle Rapids and Colorado Boat and I enjoyed the kiddies roller coaster Ortobruco (generally only thrilling for those under eight).
+For thrill seekers, there are plenty of heart-stopping rides.
+I quite enjoyed the water ones like Jungle Rapids and Colorado Boat, and I enjoyed the kiddie roller coaster Ortobruco (generally only thrilling for those under eight and those over fifty).

-If you are of sound body and mind and a lot braver than me then try the Blue Tornado.
-I was arm-twisted into trying it and I have never been quite the same since.
-If you enjoy the sensation of your body being torn apart and if severe whiplash is your thing then you will love it.
+If you are of sound body and mind and a lot braver than me, then try the Blue Tornado.
+I was twisted into trying it, and I have never been quite the same since.
+If you enjoy the sensation of your body being torn apart and if severe whiplash is your thing, then you will love it.

-Oblivion - The Black Hole is another one I'll never try again—like Blu Tornado... but worse!
+Oblivion is another one I'll never try again—like Blue Tornado, but worse!

 The live shows, which change regularly, are in the main excellent though the dolphin show was not as good as I had hoped.
 I heard that most of the seals and dolphins have been transferred to the nearby Aqua Park but I don’t know how true this is.